stla/gfilogisreg/cran-comments.md

-The CRAN check shows an error.
-It is due to the update of the 'spatstat' package.
+Some minor changes for compliance with the new **BH** package.

 ## Test environments

-* Ubuntu 18.04, R 3.6.3
+* Windows 10, R 4.1.2
 * win-builder (devel)

 ## R CMD check results